aws-solutions/video-on-demand-on-aws/README.md

 - [Live to VOD with Machine Learning](https://github.com/aws-samples/aws-elemental-instant-video-highlights)
 - [Demo SPEKE Reference Server](https://github.com/awslabs/speke-reference-server)

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/video-on-demand/appendix-h.html).

 ***

 Copyright 2020 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.